Homotopy type of stabilizers of smooth functions with non-isolated singularities on surfaces: Generalities on class

-Let $z$ be a connected component of $\Crit$ being a critical point of $f$.
-By (3.a) of Definition \ref{def:class-F} near $z$ a function $f$ can be represented by a homogeneous polynomial $f_z :\bbR^2\to \bbR$ without multiple factors of $\deg\geq 2$.
-It is known that $0\in\bbR$ is the only critical point of $f_z$, therefore a point $z$ is an isolated critical point of $f$.
-The set of isolated critical points of $f$ will be denoted by $\CritP.$ Due to result by P.~T.~Church and J.~G.~Timourian \cite{ChurchTimourian} and A.~Prishlyak \cite{Prishlyak:2002} the topological structure of level-sets of any smooth function on surface near an isolated critical point can be realized by level-sets of a homogeneous polynomial without multiple factors.
-So the class $\F$ contains functions with topologically generic isolated singularities.
-Also note that a point $z$ can be a local extreme (local minimum or maximum) of $f$, and if $z$ is not a local extreme then $z$ is called a (generalized) saddle.
+Let us note that isolated singularities of functions from $\F$ are ``topologically generic'', since by result of P.~T.~Church and J.~G.~Timourian \cite{ChurchTimourian}, and A.~Prishlyak \cite{Prishlyak:2002}, the topological structure of level sets of any smooth function on surface near an isolated critical point can be realized by the level sets of some homogeneous polynomial without multiple factors; see also the discussion in \cite{Maksymenko:DefFuncI:2014}.

-Denote by $\CritC$ a set of critical circles of $f$, i.e., $\CritC = \Crit-\CritP$.
-Let $C\in \CritC$ be a critical circle of $f$ and $p$ be a point in $C$.
-By (3.b) of Definition \ref{def:class-F} near $p$ a function $f$ can be represented as the polynomial $f_C:\bbR^2\to \bbR$ given by $f_C(x,y) = \pm y^{n_C}$ for some $n_C\in \bbN_{\geq 2}.$ Note that the number $n_C$ can be odd or even, and a point $p\in C$ is a local extreme of $f$ if and only if $n_C$ is even.
-A normal bundle $\nu C \cong \bigcup_{p\in C} T_pM/T_pC$ over $C$ can be oriented or non-oriented.
-Therefore $\nu C$ is diffeomorphic to either a cylinder or a M\"obius band.
-Due to Morse-Bott lemma (see \cite[Theorem 1]{BanyagaHurtubise:Expositiones:2004}), a Morse-Bott function $g$ near each critical point $p$ of a critical circle $C$ has the form $g_z(x,y) = \pm y^2$.
-So the behavior of functions from $\F$ near critical circles is more general than for Morse-Bott functions.